trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 I don't actually think people should build web apps this way.
 Here's all the things I think would go wrong with trying to implement a Twitter-scale company on one machine, and the alternate universe system that would have to exist to avoid that problem:

-- **RAM structures are easy but disks are tricky**: You'd need the kind of [nVME virtual memory buffer manager](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf) I've mentioned hooked up with a transaction log so you can just write a Rust state machine like you would in RAM.
+- **Your one machine can die**: Systems can have [remarkable uptime](https://twitter.com/danluu/status/1586180166631706624?s=20) when there's just one machine, but that's still risking permanent data loss and prolonged outages.
+You'd use at number of machines in different buildings in any real deployment.
+The framework could handle this semi-transparently with some extra cores and bandwidth per-machine using [state machine replication](https://signalsandthreads.com/state-machine-replication-and-why-you-should-care/) and Paxos/Raft for failover.
-- **Your one machine can die**: The aformentioned framework would need to integrate log replication and something like Paxos/Raft for failover, and you'd maybe use a single digit number of machines.
+- **RAM structures are easy but disks are tricky**: You'd need the kind of [NVMe virtual memory buffer manager](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/_my_direct_uploads/vmcache.pdf) I've mentioned hooked up with a transaction log so you can just write a Rust state machine like you would in RAM.
 - **Bad code can use up all the resources**: You'd need a bunch of enforcement infrastructure around this.
 Your task system would need preemption and subsystem memory/network/cpu budgets.
 You'd need to capture busy day production traces and replay them in pre-deploy CI.
 - **A bug in one part can bring down everything**: Normally network boundaries enforce design around failure handling and gracefully degrading.
 You'd need tools for in-system circuit breakers and failure handling logic, and static analysis to enforce this at the company level.
 - **Zero-downtime deploys and schema evolution are tricky**: You'd need tooling to do something like generate getters that check version tags on your data structures and dispatch.
 Evolveable often conflicts with structures being fixed-size, which means an extra random read for many operations, or having to do deploys via rewriting the whole database and having another system catch up to the present incrementally before cutting over.